-Applicants to the program are required to take and pass the Wonderlic Ability to Benefit (ATB) assessment prior to enrolling in the institution.
-A minimum score of 200 on the Verbal and 210 on the Quantitative portions of the exam must be achieved.
-The guidelines for re-taking the assessment are as follows:
+Applicants for the program are required to take and pass the Accuplacer Ability to Benefit (ATB) assessment prior to enrolling in the institution.
+Minimum scores of 233 on the Reading section, 235 on the Writing section and 230 on the Arithmetic section are required.

+The re-testing policy is as follows: